What is alcmtr.exe? Is alcmtr.exe spyware or a virus?

 Note: Any malware can be named anything - so you should check where the files of the running processes are located on your disk.
 If a "non-Microsoft" .exe file is located in the C:\Windows or C:\Windows\System32 folder, then there is a high risk for a virus, spyware, trojan or worm infection!
 Check it out!

-863 users ask for this file.
-21 users rated it as not dangerous.
+1265 users ask for this file.
+22 users rated it as not dangerous.
+One user rated it as not so dangerous.
 9 users rated it as neutral.
 7 users rated it as little bit dangerous.
 One user rated it as dangerous.
 One user didn't rate it ("don't know").

 |All comments about alcmtr.exe:|